microsoft/wineryjs/docs/api/application.md

 ```
 `finalizeResponse` and `executeEntryPoint` here are built-in interceptors registered [here](../../config/builtin-interceptors.json).
 Users can also register their own interceptors, see [Interceptor Registration](#interceptor-registration).

-As an important note, `EntryPoint` is executed by interceptor `executeEntryPoint`, which should always be put at the bottom of execution stack.
+Worthy noting, entry point is executed by interceptor `executeEntryPoint`, which should always be put at the bottom of execution stack.

-Execution stack can also be configured per `EntryPoint` by property *"executionStack"*.
-Here is an example:
+Execution stack can also be specified per entry point by property *"executionStack"* under entry point configuration.
+Following is an example:
 ```json
 {
     "name": "bar",